llvm/clangd-www/installation.md

 sudo apt-get install clangd-9
 ```
 If that's not found, at least `clangd-9` or `clangd-8` should be available.
-Versions before 8 were part of the `clang-tools` pacakge.
+Versions before 8 were part of the `clang-tools` package.

 This will install clangd as `/usr/bin/clangd-9`.
 Make it the default `clangd`:
 ```